SamirMishra27/Business-Landing-Page-12/README.md

 # Business-Landing-Page-12

-#### :mag: This is a sample website home page which demonstrates the interior business landing page theme!
+#### :mag: This is a sample website home page which demonstrates the interior business services landing page theme!

 #### 🖥️ Tech used: HTML & CSS